Cognitive Bias Test

 Cognitive biases are systematic errors in thinking that occur when we process and interpret information.
 They're mental shortcuts (heuristics) our brains use to make quick decisions, but they can lead to errors in judgment, irrational decisions, and flawed reasoning.

 These biases aren't character flaws or signs of low intelligence—they affect everyone, including experts in their fields.
 Nobel laureate Daniel Kahneman spent decades documenting how even statisticians fall prey to statistical biases.
-Understanding these biases is the first step toward making better decisions.
+Understanding these biases is the first step toward stronger critical thinking and better decisions.

 The 15 Biases We Test